polychromatic-blackguardist/polychromatic-blackguardist.github.io/docs/sjqruaw/cache-me-outside/index.md

 - `free` the last of the 7 copies
 - `free` the bad buffer
 - Allow the user to edit a single byte, relative to the first target
-- `malloc` another buffer, then print the uninitialized data inside
+- `malloc` another buffer, then print the uninitialized data inside, starting `0x10` bytes in.

 All of the `malloc`s are the same size, `0x80` bytes.